 1. Judge Stinnett’s hearings are generally recorded using Electronic Court Reporting.
 The only means to obtain a copy of the audio recording is to file the relevant form in the case of record.
 To obtain a certified transcript of a hearing, whether originally recorded using Electronic Court Reporting or a court reporter, you must file the relevant form in the case of record and the court reporter will contact you.
 If you have any questions about obtaining a transcript, please call (859) 514-2252.

 1. Judge Stinnett welcomes all applications for clerkships.
 The availability of such positions varies depending upon the terms of the current law clerks.
-The next available position will open in August 2024.
-Judge Stinnett will begin accepting applications for that position in August 2022.
+The next available position will open in August of 2025.
+Judge Stinnett is currently open to any and all applications for that position.
 Any applications should be sent via PDF format to Stinnett_Chambers@kyed.uscourts.gov.
 The application should include a cover letter, a resume (including grade point average and class rank), and a writing sample.

 1. Counsel and pro se parties should contact the Clerk’s Office with any questions concerning general filing, CM/ECF docketing mechanics, or case specific questions.
 Counsel may contact the CM/ECF Help Desk with questions concerning electronic filing.
 The telephone numbers for each Court location is available here.
 Help Desk can be reached at (866) 485-6349, Monday - Friday 8:30 a.m. - 5:00 p.m.
 ET.